preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

   db-data:
 ```

-By following these steps and understanding the basic structure, you can create a Docker Compose file that sets up and manages your services efficiently.
+By understanding the basic structure and following these steps, you can create a Docker Compose file that efficiently sets up and manages your services.

 ## Configuring Each Service to Use the VPN

 ### Choosing a VPN Provider

-When selecting a VPN provider for your Docker setup, it's esential to consider several key factors to ensure optimal performance and security.
+When selecting a VPN provider for your Docker setup, it's essential to consider several key factors to ensure optimal performance and security:

 {{< image src="images/blog/secure-services-docker-compose-and-nordvpn/choosingAVPN.png" alt="choosing-a-vpn" height="400" width="400" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}